Priyavarthini08/Bike_Helmet_Detection_using_YOLOv8_CV-Project/README.md

 This project implements a deep learning-based approach for detecting whether a person is wearing a helmet while riding a bike using the
 YOLOv8 object detection model.
-The system is designed to assist in safety monitoring by identifying helmet usage in real-time video feeds or images.
+The system is designed to assist in safety monitoring by identifying helmet usage in real-time video feeds.

 Demo